lpicci96/unesco_reader/README.md

 With `unesco_reader`, users don't need to worry about downloading the data, extracting it from the zip file, and following the python tutorial - this is all taken care of.
 This package handles accessing the data directly from the UNESCO website, and provides a simple interface to explore the data.

+<b>Note</b>:

+This package is currently in development, and only supports UIS datasets.
+It contains basic functionality to extract and interact with the data, and will be expanded to include more analytical functionality in the future.
+All feedback, suggestions, and contributions are welcome!

 ## Installation